tanjo3/tww_apworld/docs/setup_en.md

 little dialog window telling you it has been installed successfully.
     * Alternatively, copy the `tww.apworld` to your Archipelago installation's `custom_worlds` folder (Windows default
     to: `%programdata%/Archipelago`).
-3. Copy the contents of the `lib` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.
+3. Copy the `dolphin_memory_engine` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.
+    * **Important:** Copy the entire folder, not just the individual files inside the folder!

 If you're playing The Wind Waker, you must also unzip the TWW AP Randomizer Build downloaded from the release page.